agustinLedes/Movie-system/README.md

   This is a HTTP Get operation, is called on the endpoint http://localhost:8080/getFavoriteMovies/:email/:token.
   The email and token parameters are required.
   If the email does't match any registered user email or the token is not correct for that user email the operation will fail.
   If the operation is successful it will return a list of the movies added to the favorite list of the user, ordered by a value called "suggestionForTodayScore".

+  PS: The only external framework used is express.